 The Alliance for a Sustainable Amazon’s mission is to conserve the biodiversity and natural resources of the Peruvian Amazon for the benefit of all those who live in and depend on the rainforest.
 Based in Madre de Dios, they work by combining research and education with community-based conservation, acting as a resource to their neighbors across the region.

-Most of the world's supply of Brazil nuts comes from Madre de Dios, where a belt of designated concessions are stewarded by harvesters known as concessionaires.
+Most of the world's supply of Brazil nuts comes from Madre de Dios, where a belt of designated concessions are stewarded by harvesters know as concessionaires.
 Brazil nut trees’ life cycle requires intact tropical rainforest, so as long as the harvest is sufficient these concessions will continue to support a wildlife corridor the size of Connecticut.
-Among their many projects, the ASA works to assist Brazil nut concessionaires in maintaining the productivity of their forests by holding workshops on Brazil nut cultivation and raising seedlings to be planted in forest gaps.
+The ASA works to assist Brazil nut concessionaires in maintaining the productivity of their forests by holding workshops on Brazil nut cultivation and raising seedlings to be planted in forest gaps.

 Wild Green Future has funded several grants to support their work.
-These include support for the initial creation of the Brazil nut program and construction of the vivero in which seedlings are grown, as well as funding for infrastructure improvements at the ASA’s field station, Finca las Piedras.
+These include support for the initial creation of the Brazil nut program and construction of the vivero in which seedlings are grown.
+Funds have also been provided to support staff salaries and infrastructure improvements at the ASA’s field station, Finca las Piedras.
 This is the third year of our organizations’ partnership, and we are excited to continue supporting their excellent work.